rust-lang/rfcs/text/0000-ptr-to-field.md

 `inverse_project_unchecked` and `inverse_wrapping_project` are have all of the same safety requirements as their counterparts, and some more.

 `inverse_project_unchecked` and `inverse_wrapping_project` produces a valid pointer without UB if and only if the initial pointer is both valid and points to a field in the parent type used to perform the inverse projection. `inverse_wrapping_project` will never cause UB, but may produce invalid pointers. `inverse_project_unchecked` will cause UB if the condition above is not met.
-This is different from `project_unchecked` and `wrapping_project` because they only need to validate the original pointer, not the resulting pointer.
+This is different from `project_unchecked` and `wrapping_project` because they only need to prove the validity of the original pointer, and not the context in which it resides.

 `inverse_project_unchecked` and `inverse_wrapping_project` correspond to `core::ptr::sub` and `core::ptr::wrapping_sub` in safety and behaviour.